Centria Bulletin (ISSN 2489-3714) is a continuously published online publication of Centria University of Applied Sciences.

 Steger, U. 2009.
 Sustainability partnerships: The manager’s handbook.
 Basingstoke; New York: Palgarve Macmillan.

-• E-book: author’s surname, first letter of first name.
+- E-book: author’s surname, first letter of first name.
 Year of publication.
 Title of the work.
 Edition (if different from the first).
 Place of publication: Publisher.
 Available at: permanent address.
-Referenced: date.
+Accessed: date.

 Leppisaari, I., Kleimola, R., Herrington, J., Maunula, M. & Hohenthal, T. 2014.
 Developing More Authentic e-Courses by Integrating Working Life Mentoring and Social Media.
 Journal of Interactive Learning Research, 25(2), 211–236.

-In the case of an electronic article, the permanent address, the DOI, and the reference date are added at the end of the reference.
+In the case of an electronic article, the permanent address, the DOI, and the access date are added at the end of the reference.

 Hakulinen-Viitanen, T., Hietanen-Peltola, M., Bloigu, A. & Pelkonen, M. 2014. Äitiys- ja lastenneuvolatoiminta sekä kouluterveydenhuolto: valtakunnallinen seuranta 2012.
 Helsinki: Terveyden ja hyvinvoinnin laitos.
 Report 12/2014.

-In the case of an electronic report or brochure, the permanent address and reference date are also added at the end of the reference.
+In the case of an electronic report or brochure, the permanent address and access date are also added at the end of the reference.

-• Website: The page owner or company.
+- Website: The page owner or company.
 Year.
 Title.
 Available at: address.
-Referenced: date.
+Accessed: date.

 or